kngwyu/kngwyu.github.io/index.md

 So far, my research has focused on reinforcement learning (RL), a sub-area of artificial intelligence on agents that behaves nicely in complex environments.
-Particulary, I am interested in reframing the behavior learning by some more natural drivers than hand-crafted rewards in RL, such as survival, competition, and communication.
+During my undergraduate and master's study, I co-authored two papers about generalization and skill acquisition in RL.
+Currently, I'm interested in, broader class of behavior learning in AI research, including evolutional/developmental robotics and multi agent interaction.

 # Publications
 - Diverse Exploration via InfoMax Options